Zerio-Scripts/qb-management/README.md

 # qb-management

+THIS IS THE SAME AS QB-MANAGEMENT JUST THAT IT HAS ZERIO-MULTIJOBS SUPPORT! :)

 New qb-bossmenu / qb-gangmenu converted into one resource using qb-menu and qb-input, with SQL support for society funds!

 ## Dependencies